 6. American Press

-The American Press is one of the lesser portable units on this list, however I felt like it was portable enough, and durable enough to be added on!
+The American Press (full review here) is one of the lesser portable units on this list, however I felt like it was portable enough, and durable enough to be added on!
 I personally own one of these, and must say that it has been one of my favorite coffee experiences out there.

 Basically, it is a newer, better, easier to clean, and better tasting french press.
 Instead of it being an immersion brewer like a french press though, you instead push a column of coffee that is stored in a basket through the hot water slowly.